akutozo/jigsaw/README.md

 # Coding and Consequences

 ## About
 Jigsaw has returned in the latest iteration of challenges.
-He has put a novice developer to the test, tasking him to build a quiz in javascript to test challengers and teach them the value of paying attention in class.
+He has put a novice developer to the test, tasking him to build a quiz in javascript to test challengers that will teach them the value of paying attention in class.

 ## Built With
 * HTML